KushGuptaRH/MOVEit-Response/README.md

 #### Created as a proof of concept to show how Ansible can automate tasks to help mitigate and analyze Windows MOVEit servers
 <br>

 **SHOULD NOT BE RUN** without prior validation, testing, reading, and testing through the playbook.
-Has not been tested on a MoveIT server due to a lack of availability on my end.
+Testing is currently happening on a MoveIT server thanks to [Emergent, LLC](https://www.emergent360.com/).
 This playbook will not be able to do all the remediation steps to the MOVEit application itself since the API will be down, but it can do a lot with the Windows system to immediately take the recommended mitigation steps and do some verification.
 <br>
 <br>